dbeley/lastfm_cg/bot_lastfm_cg/README.md

 Bot posting new lastfm_cg images found in a directory on twitter or mastodon.

+The script needs a valid config file with twitter API keys (get them at [developer.twitter.com](https://developer.twitter.com).) and/or your mastodon account information in the same directory as the main script (see config_sample.ini for an example).

 Use the systemd service in conjonction with lastfm_cg systemd services.
 Adjust the WorkingDirectory and ExecStart directive to match your configuration.

-The script needs a valid config file with twitter API keys (get them at [developer.twitter.com](https://developer.twitter.com).) and/or your mastodon account information in the same directory as the main script (see config_sample.ini for an example).
+In order to run the script at a given time, some systemd services are provided in the systemd-service directory.
+You will have to change them to match your configuration, more specifically the WorkingDirectory and ExecStart directive.
 ## Requirements

 - tweepy